lamtran2601/zenreact/packages/zentask/docs/ai-guides/README.md

 ## How AI Assistants Should Use These Guides

 1. **Initial Understanding**: Start with the AI Assistant Guide to understand the overall approach
+2. **Process Internalization**: Review the Structured AI Development guide to learn the mandatory workflow
-2. **Contextual Understanding**: Use Context Templates to gather appropriate context
+3. **Contextual Understanding**: Use Context Templates to gather appropriate context
-3. **Implementation**: Apply Implementation Techniques to follow established patterns
+4. **Implementation**: Apply Implementation Techniques to follow established patterns
-4. **Problem Solving**: Leverage Troubleshooting with AI for resolving issues
+5. **Problem Solving**: Leverage Troubleshooting with AI for resolving issues

 ## AI Decision Framework